 The emergence of COVID-19 is a significant immaterial factor that has marked all areas of human life worldwide, including education.
 This unconventional situation leads to behavioural changes of all age groups, encouraging the use of Information and Communication Technologies (ICT) -enabled solutions for communication and working needs, as an alternative to physical presence.
 Young people are best adapted to this new situation.
-Some relevant researches show that in the 21st century, for most young people, technology is a significant part of their daily lives, presenting that by age 21, today's average person spends 15,000 hours in formal education, 20,000 hours in front of a TV and 50,000 hours in front of a computer screen (Green, Facer, Rudd, Dillon & Humphreys, 2005).
+Some relevant research show that in the 21st century, for most young people, technology is a significant part of their daily lives, presenting that by age 21, today's average person spends 15,000 hours in formal education, 20,000 hours in front of a TV and 50,000 hours in front of a computer screen [1].

 In terms of the necessary educational change, this situation leads to a solution where smart learning technologies, functionally very close to young people, compensate the negative impact of COVID-19.
-Even before the COVID-19 crisis, many universities in the world worked on improving the strategies used to maintain support systems to enhance students' online experience in meeting their educational goals, offering comprehensive online student support (Arome, 2016).
-Imperative of each modern educational institution which enrols students in online degree programmes is to provide learning services of equal quality to those offered to campus-based students.
+Even before the COVID-19 crisis, many universities in the world worked on improving the strategies used to maintain support systems to enhance students' online experience in meeting their educational goals, offering comprehensive online student Imperative of each modern educational institution which enrols students in online degree programmes support [2], to provide learning services of equal quality to those offered to campus-based students.
 Furthermore, the use of ICT in education, followed by conceptual advances in technical paradigms, has grown rapidly in the last 10 years.
 In terms of material factors relevant to education, following market changes, desktop configurations have been replaced by laptops and further by tablets and mobile phones, which are more accessible and better manageable.

 Regarding the organisational aspect of ICT solutions, the preferred way of communication between devices is constantly changing.
 There have been major subsequent changes in the educational paradigm.
 The first step was the upgrade of e-learning, which was defined as computer training, towards mobile learning (m-learning), based on mobile and wireless technologies.
-The further changes have moved the m-learning environment to the u-learning environment (ubiquitous learning), which can be accessed in a variety of contexts and situations (Kim, Cho & Lee, 2013).
-The u-learning environment allows students to access educational content anytime, anywhere through a variety of terminals, without restrictions on time, place or environment (Kim et al., 2013; Spector, 2016b; Uskov, Bakken & Pandey, 2015).
+The further changes have moved the m-learning environment to the u-learning environment (ubiquitous learning), which can be accessed in a variety of contexts and situations [3].
+The u-learning environment allows students to access educational content anytime, anywhere through a variety of terminals, without restrictions on time, place, or environment [3-5].

-In practice, e-learning, m-learning and u-learning technologies are vertically compatible and complementary at the same time, and can be used in parallel, if necessary, in a single learning environment.
-This concept leads to the development of a personalised learning system, equipped with multi-level services that offer a personalised scalable opportunity for education and practice (Kim et al., 2013).
-It is a complete learning ecosystem in which both the student and his environment flexibly respond to constant changes through interaction and mutual improvement, thus growing into a smart learning (s-learning) ecosystem (Ilkyu & Chonggun, 2014; Uskov et al., 2015).
-Each s-learning environment should have a set of multiple additional smart components to implement, maintain and actively use distinctive smartness features, also known as several levels of intelligence, such as adaptation, sensing, inferring, self-learning, anticipation, self-organisation, restructuring and optimisation (Uskov et al., 2015).
+In practice, e-learning, m-learning, and u-learning technologies are vertically compatible and complementary at the same time, and can be used in parallel, if necessary, in a single learning environment.
+This concept leads to the development of a personalised learning system, equipped with multi-level services that offer a personalised scalable opportunity for education and practice [3].
+It is a complete learning ecosystem in which both the student and his environment flexibly respond to constant changes through interaction and mutual improvement, thus growing into a smart learning (slearning) ecosystem [5,6].
+Each s-learning environment should have a set of multiple additional smart components to implement, maintain and actively use distinctive smartness features, also known as several levels of intelligence, such as adaptation, sensing, inferring, self-learning, anticipation, self-organisation, restructuring and optimisation [5].